trailblazer/trailblazer.github.io/index.md

   * **THOUSANDS** of users find this more intuitive and easier to navigate.
   * It embraces the **COMPONENT STRUCTURE** of your code.
-  * Huge teams working on complex projects have it easier not to get into each others way.
+  * Huge teams working on complex projects have it easier not to get into each others' way.
   * Once a concept's **CODE IS TESTED** it won't break anywhere else.
   * The modular structure **SIMPLIFIES REFACTORING** in hundreds of legacy production apps.
   ~~~3,end